 Presqu’ile Provincial Park near Brighton, Ontario is one of the easiest to visit and one of the most accessible parks in Ontario.
 This small but picturesque Ontario Provincial Park packs loads of charm.
 Presqu’ile Provincial is often overlooked by those looking for more popular small Ontario parks such as Bon Echo PP and Sandbanks PP. For those looking for a weekend getaway, Presqu’ile makes for a great place for families and couples alike.
 Here is why we love Presqu’ile Provincial Park so much.

 Presqu’ile Provincial Park is a popular destination for day trips and picnics.
-The park features 2.5 km of beach, 16 km of trails, a marsh boardwalk, nature centre, two visitors centres, and the second oldest operating lighthouse in Ontario.
+The park features 2.5 km of beach, 16 km of trails, a marsh boardwalk, nature center, two visitors centers, and the second oldest operating lighthouse in Ontario.
 Presqu’ile is also a popular destination for bird lovers.
 It’s a world-class destination for the spring bird migration, and there are over 330 species of birds recorded in the park.

 About Presqu’ile Provincial Park